+'''

+Instance creation

-''' Instance creation chunked_vec(x, nchunks = NA, chunksize = NA, verbose = FALSE, permute = FALSE, depends = NULL, drop = FALSE) chunked_mat(x, margin, nchunks = NA, chunksize = NA, verbose = FALSE, permute = FALSE, depends = NULL, drop = FALSE) chunked_list(..., nchunks = NA, chunksize = NA, verbose = FALSE, permute = FALSE, depends = NULL, drop = FALSE) Additional methods documented below '''
+chunked_vec(x, nchunks = NA, chunksize = NA,

+verbose = FALSE, permute = FALSE, depends = NULL, drop = FALSE)

+chunked_mat(x, margin, nchunks = NA, chunksize = NA, verbose = FALSE, permute = FALSE, depends = NULL, drop = FALSE)

+chunked_list(..., nchunks = NA, chunksize = NA, verbose = FALSE, permute = FALSE, depends = NULL, drop = FALSE)

+Additional methods documented below '''

-x, The data to be chunked.
-If multiple objects are passed via, then they are all recycled to the same length. nchunks The number of chunks to use.
-If NA (the default), this is taken from getOption("matter.default.nchun For IO-bound operations, using fewer chunks will often be faster, but use more memory.
-If both nchunks and chunksize are specified, then nchunks takes priority. chunksize The approximate chunk size in bytes.
+x, ...
+The data to be chunked.
+If multiple objects are passed via ..., then they are all recycled to the same length.

+nchunks The number of chunks to use.
+If NA (the default), this is taken from getOption("matter.default.no priority.

+For IO-bound operations, using fewer chunks will often be faster, but use more memory.
+If both nchunks and chunksize are specified, then nchunks takes chunksize The approximate chunk size in bytes.
 If NA (the default), this is taken from getOption("matter.default.chunksize").
 For IO-bound operations, using larger chunks will often be faster, but use more memory.
-If both nchunks and chunksize are specified, then nchunks takes priority. verbose Should messages be printed whenever a chunk is extracted?
+If both nchunks and chunksize are specified, then nchunks takes priority.

+verbose Should messages be printed whenever a chunk is extracted?

 permute Should the order of items be randomized?
 Alternatively, an integer vector or a list of integer vectors can be specified.
 If an integer vector is provided, then x is chunked in the exact order of the provided indices.
 If a list of indices is provided, then these are taken as strata (i.e., subpopulations).
-Each stratum will be chunked separately and then merged (without randomization), so that each chunk will contain examples from every stratum. depends A list with length equal to the extent of X. Each element of depends should give a vector of indices which correspond to other elements of X on which each computation depends.
-These elements are passed to FUN.
-For time efficiency, no attempt is made to verify these indices are valid. margin Which array margin should be chunked. drop The value passed to drop when subsetting the chunks.
+Each stratum will be chunked separately and then merged (without randomization), so that each chunk will contain examples from every stratum.